Ikenna-omeje/Guess-quizz/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
+some of the idea and structure of the quess-quizz game site was inspired from the love-maths game. other inputs and tutoring/advice was given by some of the best tutors In code institude roo, osim etc. oyher ideas where from (Codemagnet Your Magnetic Resource)this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

 You can break the credits section up into Content and Media, depending on what you have included in your project.